Walter White (Breaking Bad): Concept and creation

-Inspired by Tony Soprano, Breaking Bad's creator, Vince Gilligan, had wanted his lead character to be a protagonist that turned into an antagonist over the course of the show, or as he described, turning Mr. Chips into Scarface.
+Inspired by Tony Soprano, Breaking Bads creator, Vince Gilligan, wanted his lead character to be a protagonist that turned into an antagonist over the course of the show, or as he described, turning Mr. Chips into Scarface.
 In the aftermath of the death of James Gandolfini (who portrayed Soprano) in 2013, Gilligan said, "Without Tony Soprano, there would be no Walter White."
 Gilligan needed to have this character come into a midlife crisis that would put him into seeking risky options and lead to more criminal activities.
 As the premise of Breaking Bad was based on a humorous idea that he and his fellow writer from The X-Files Thomas Schnauz had come up with of driving around in a recreational vehicle and making methamphetamine, Gilligan made Walter a chemistry teacher, one who, until the start of the show, would never have violated the law.

 Gilligan cast Cranston based on having worked with him in "Drive" from The X-Files, on which Gilligan worked as a writer.
 Cranston played an antisemite with a terminal illness who took Fox Mulder (David Duchovny) hostage.
 Gilligan said the character had to be simultaneously loathsome and sympathetic, and that "Bryan alone was the only actor who could do that, who could pull off that trick.
 And it is a trick.
 I have no idea how he does it."
 AMC officials were initially reluctant with the casting choice, having known Cranston only as the over-the-top character Hal on the comedy series Malcolm in the Middle and approached the actors John Cusack and Matthew Broderick about the role.
 When both declined, the executives were persuaded to cast Cranston after seeing the X-Files episode.